candiddev/rot/README.md

 [:book: Docs](https://rotx.dev/docs/)\
 [:motorway: Roadmap](https://github.com/orgs/candiddev/projects/6/views/31)

-Rot is an open source command line (CLI) tool for managing secrets.
+Rot is an open source command line (CLI) tool for managing cryptographic values.

-Rot makes encrypting and decrypting secrets easy:
+Rot makes cryptography easy:

 - Generate keys and values using current best encryption
-- Easily rekey secrets to the latest encryption standards
+- Rekey encrypted values to the latest encryption standards
-- Share your secrets with other users and devices
+- Share your encrypted values with other users and devices
-- One-way encryption for production secrets
+- One-way encryption for zero-knowledge secrets
-- Run commands and scripts with secrets injected via environment variables
+- Run commands and scripts with encrypted values injected via environment variables
-- Store your secrets securely in git with human-readable diffs
+- Store your encrypted values securely in git with human-readable diffs
-- Easily generate X.509 certificates and Certificate Authorities
+- Generate and view X.509 certificates and Certificate Authorities
+- Generate and view JWTs
+- Generate SSH keys and certificates

 Visit https://rotx.dev for more information.